Basic information | |

 Publishing year: | 2024 |

-Instructions: | Deenz Suicidal Tendency Scale is a 24-item questionnaire.
-The purpose of this self-assessment is to measure tendencies toward suicidality.
+Instructions: Deenz Suicidal Tendency Scale is a 24-item questionnaire designed to measure tendencies toward suicidality.
 Participants are required to indicate their level of agreement with each statement.
 Participation in this computerized version is completely anonymous.
-The results provided are intended only for educational purposes. |
+The results provided are intended for educational purposes only. |

 The National Suicide Prevention Lifeline: Trained professionals, who are available 24/7 to listen and provide help.